 It is necessary to use a toilet safe cleaner with a septic system.
-Septic systems are a water treatment system.
-After the wastewater passes through the septic system, it becomes environmentally friendly water that further on to the soil.
+Septic systems are water treatment systems.
+After the wastewater passes through the septic system, it becomes environmentally friendly water that furthers onto the soil.

 Keep in mind while picking up the cleaners containing toxic chemicals, ammonia, chlorine, or phosphate, negatively affecting your home septic system.
 Moreover, the use of such cleaners can affect your septic system, can cause costly maintenance, and contaminate your drinking water and cause unpleasant odors.